Gallopsled/pwntools/docs/source/intro.rst

        5:   eb f9                   jmp    0x0

-However, you shouldn't even need to write your own shellcode most of the time!  binjitsu comes with the :mod:`pwnlib.shellcraft` module, which is loaded with useful time-saving shellcodes.
+However, you shouldn't even need to write your own shellcode most of the time!  pwntools comes with the :mod:`pwnlib.shellcraft` module, which is loaded with useful time-saving shellcodes.

 Let's say that we want to `setreuid(getuid(), getuid())` followed by `dup`ing